iguanacore/acs-modding-guide-iguana/information/Setting_Up.md

 ## Unity Assets

-For the resources that are compiled into Unity assets, there's existing documentation. [(Link)](https://github.com/imadr/Unity-game-hacking)
+For the resources that are compiled into Unity assets, there's existing documentation for decompiling. [(Link)](https://github.com/imadr/Unity-game-hacking)

+While it suggest using uTinyRipper, it no longer works with version 1.2 and up.
+Use [Asset Studio](https://github.com/Perfare/AssetStudio) instead.

 ## UI development